planetary-server-manager/planet-minecraft-bedrock/README.md

 Containerized Minecraft Bedrock server for easy portability, deployment, and configuration.

 # Summary
 This is an all-in one container for running a Minecraft Bedrock server.

-Each version tag corresponds to the Minecraft Bedrock dedicated server version that comes bundled in.
+# Auto Updates
+Automatic updates are turned **on** by default.
+This will ensure the container always downloads the latest server version every time it starts.
+If you would like to stay on your current version and disable auto updates, set **AUTO_UPDATE** to **false**.

+> **Note**: **AUTO_UPDATE** must be set to **true** for the first run of the container, otherwise no server will be downloaded.

 # World Backups
 ### Enable Backups
 Automatic backups are turned **off** by default.
 To utilize automatic backups, you will need to do the following:
 * Set the **BACKUPS** environment variable to **true**.
-* Set the **BACKUP_INTERVAL** to your desired backup frequency in hours.
 * Map the **/world-backups** volume to your host.

 If you would rather do your own backups manually, your (live) world is contained in the **/server/worlds** folder.
 I **highly** recommend utilizing the "save" commands described in **/server/bedrock_server_how_to.html** to avoid world corruption.